 The stitching is carried out entirely by hand with the leather keyfob clamped firmly in the wooden jaws of an antique sewing horse held between the stitcher’s knees.
 The position of the stitches has already been marked out and the perforations for the needles are made in the leather by hand with a diamond bladed stitcher’s awl.

-Two needles are then used simultaneously to produce a locked saddle stitch .The thread used is Irish linen thread which is lubricated with beeswax to facilitate the stitching process.
-Stitching tension is under the complete control of the stitcher.
+Two needles are then used simultaneously to produce a locked saddle stitch .The thread used is linen thread which is lubricated with beeswax to facilitate the stitching process.
+Stitching tension is under the complete control of the person doing the stitching.

 Machine stitched leather will almost always carry the witness mark of the machine’s walking foot – this is the mechanical serrated ‘foot’ which engages with the leather and moves the workpiece along as stitching progresses.
 You will not notice that mark on our leather keyfobs.
 Finally our hand stitching is finished off with a couple of back stitches which you will see – if you look carefully – usually at the top left hand side of the leather keyfob .